-New York Times national security correspondent David Sanger spoke at Cornell as part of the Einaudi Center's Foreign Policy Distinguished Speaker Series.
-He highlighted the drastic foreign policy changes due to the switch from the Bush to Obama administrations.
+New York Times national security correspondent David Sanger spoke at Cornell Nov.
+10, 2015 as part of the Einaudi Center’s Foreign Policy Distinguished Speaker Series.
+Read also the Cornell Chronicle: New York Times reporter examines modern warfare at http://news.cornell.edu/stories/2015/11/new-york-times-reporter-examines....

 Demetri Papageorgiou’17, Editor-in-Chief, The Diplomacist, speaks with John Psaropoulos, freelance Athens-based journalist reporting for Al Jazeera and NPR, formerly of CNN International, about Greece’s handling of migration flows, the Greek debt crisis, and what this means for the European project in the near to long term.

 Under the Jumpstart program, supported by the College of Arts and Sciences, Cornell students who wish to study abroad take one-credit, one-hour-a-week courses during the summer or winter breaks to enrich their international experience.

 Wendy Leutert, a doctoral candidate in the field of government and international relations, has won a 2015-16 Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship awarded by the U.S. Department of Education.
 At Cornell, the awards are administered by the Einaudi Center.